I read Can't Hurt Me. I applied it wrong.

 What I misunderstood wasn't the message.
 It was how to use it.

-Your mind quits long before your body does.
-And the only way to find out is to go where you don't want to go.
+Goggins wasn't teaching a routine and he wasn't telling anyone how to live.
+He was pointing at something simpler and more uncomfortable: the mind quits long before the body does, and the only way to find out where it quits is to go somewhere you don't want to go.

 Discomfort isn't the goal.
 Honesty is.
+The routine I built was comfortable the moment it was written down.

 David Goggins running in the desert: the intense physical form that many mistake for the real lesson.
 He doesn't run because it's scheduled, he runs because some part of him resists it.

+I kept the form fixed while avoidance shifted.
 The lesson isn't to be less hard.
 It's to never let hardness become comfortable.
+Once a practice becomes familiar, impressive, or identity-affirming, it stops doing the thing it was built for.

 I read Can't Hurt Me.
 I applied it wrong. - Suggestied